neemiasbsilva/developing-nanoGPT2-fineweb/README.md

 ![PythonAnywhere](https://img.shields.io/badge/pythonanywhere-%232F9FD7.svg?style=for-the-badge&logo=pythonanywhere&logoColor=151515)

 Developing a custom nano GPT-2 from scratch using PyTorch an train in the EduFineWeb dataset.
 This repository was based on reproduce the [Open AI GPT-2 paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf) and using the hyper-parameters for trianing from [Open AI GPT-3 paper](https://arxiv.org/abs/2005.14165).
+The dataset used was the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) (the smalest version around 10B gpt2 number of tokens).

-This experiments was based on [Andrej Karpathy](https://karpathy.ai) works called [nano GPT](https://github.com/karpathy/nanoGPT).
+**Note**: This experiments was based on [Andrej Karpathy](https://karpathy.ai) works called [nano GPT](https://github.com/karpathy/nanoGPT).

+---

 ## Project Organization